-Chairman of the Audit Committee 25 February 2016
+Chairman of the Audit Committee 2 March 2017

-Month Principal activities February Review of financial reporting, including material judgements and estimates, goodwill impairment review assumptions, going concern assumptions, draft Annual Report and Accounts 2014, governance reports, draft preliminary results announcement, representation letter to the external auditor and the audit report.
+Month Principal activities February Review of financial reporting, including material judgements and estimates, goodwill impairment review assumptions, going concern assumptions, draft Annual Report and Accounts 2015, governance reports, draft preliminary results announcement, representation letter to the external auditors and the audit report.
 Review of internal controls and risk management processes and environment.
-Consideration of the external auditors' activities, effectiveness, objectivity and independence, and consideration of whether to recommend the appointment of KPMG LLP as external auditors.
+Consideration of the external auditors' activities, effectiveness, objectivity and independence, and consideration of whether to recommend the re-appointment of KPMG LLP as external auditors.
 April Approval of the internal audit work plan for the year.
-Update on the implementation of the businesses' financial performance improvement observations as recommended by the external auditor.
+Update on the implementation of the business' financial performance improvement observations as recommended by the external auditors.
 Consideration of the effectiveness of the external audit process.
 August Review of financial reporting, including consideration of the going concern assumptions, the draft half-year announcement and the external auditors' review report of the half-year condensed set of financial statements.
+Review and approval of the external audit plan for 2016 financial reporting.
 Consideration and agreement of the Audit Committee checklist.
-November Review of financial controls and accounting policies.
-Review and approval of the external audit plan for 2015 financial reporting.
+December Review of financial controls and accounting policies.
 Review of internal controls and risk management processes and environment.
-Consideration of accounting and corporate governance developments.
+Consideration of and approval of external audit fee quotation for the 2016 financial reporting.